 How to Pay Fines?

-Fines can be paid in person or by mail with a personal check, cashier’s check or money order.
+Fines can be paid by mail with a personal check, cashier’s check or money order.

 Please include the copy of the citation labeled “Return with Payment” and write the citation number on the check.